Commercial EPC Exemptions

 Due to the rich diversity in the built environment in this country there needs to be another option for some buildings when the standard Energy Performance Certificate doesn't quite fit the bill.

-It is possible to gain an exemption, this is done by gathering evidence and submitting it to the PRS Register - something we're well placed to help you with.
+It is possible to gain an exemption, this is done by gathering evidence and submitting it to the PRS Register of exemptions - something we're well placed to help you with.
 However we would raise a word of caution from the outset to any landlords seeking a quick or cheap fix, a normal EPC is often required as part of the evidence gathering and the evidence gathering can be quite onerous.
 To be on the safe side consider if you really have the basis of a convincing exemption by considering how well the following apply to your building:-

 If a commercial building is listed or officially protected, and adhering to the minimum energy performance requirements would significantly alter its character or appearance, it's exempt from having an EPC.
 This sounds straightforward but is often confused by many commercial property agents to simply mean "listed buildings are automatically exempt" - they are not.
 The EPC first needs to be conducted and the results used to justify an exemption application.